facebookresearch/fairseq/examples/mms/README.md

 eng 1
 ```

 Download model and the corresponding dictionary file for the LID model.
-The following command assuming there is a file named `dict.lang.txt` in `/path/to/dict/l126/`.
 Use the following command to run inference -
 ```shell script
 $  PYTHONPATH='.'  python3  examples/mms/lid/infer.py /path/to/dict/l126/ --path /path/to/models/mms1b_l126.pt \
   --task audio_classification  --infer-manifest /path/to/manifest.tsv --output-path <OUTDIR>
 ```
-`<OUTDIR>/predictions.txt` will contain the predictions from the model for the audio files in `manifest.tsv`.
+The above command assumes there is a file named `dict.lang.txt` in `/path/to/dict/l126/`. `<OUTDIR>/predictions.txt` will contain the predictions from the model for the audio files in `manifest.tsv`.

 # License